 My experience with Phaser.js for the TABI project (which consisted on building mobile games for a kind of tablet targeted to kids) started off in late 2014 by following this amazing tutorial on how to create a game similar to the controversial Flappy Bird.

-The goal of the tutorial was to go beyond the basics and cover from general gaming concepts to particle generators.
+The goal of the tutorial was to go beyond the basics and cover from general gaming concepts (like prefabs) to more specific topics (like particle generators).
 And the great thing was that the creator of the tutorial used a really cool yeoman generator for Phaser to create the application.

 The project generated by this yeoman generator was already built upon amazing tools such as Browserify in order to modularize code for browsers, JSHint to detect errors and potential problems in the code and EditorConfig for maintaining consistent file formats and coding styles between different editors and IDEs.

 After finishing the tutorial, the first complex challenge we had to overcome was to bundle the app into an Android

 apk that could be installed in the TABIs, which had an x86 processor (as opposed to the more popular ARM architecture).